StonkProphet/model/README.md

 - Clone this repository.
 - Ensure python3 is installed on your system.
 - Navigate to this project's directory in your command line.
+- Create a virtual environment: `python3 -m venv venv`.
-- Use the provided virtual environment:
+- Activate the virtual environment:
   - For bash/sh users on MacOS or Linux: `source venv/bin/activate`.
   - For fish users on MacOS or Linux: `source venv/bin/activate.fish`.
   - For Windows (PowerShell) users, use `venv\Scripts\Activate.ps1`.